andrezeitz/z-dentist-milestone-4/README.md

 6. As a user, I want to get a email with my confirmed appointment time.
 * Result: TEST PASSED

-7. As a site admin, I want to be able to manage appointment
+7. As a user, I want to be able to manage my bookings.
 * Result: TEST PASSED

+8. As a user, I want see when my booking is confirmed on the manage page.
+* Result: TEST PASSED

+9. As a user, I want to get an email to show me my contact email was receive and what my messages was.
+* Result: TEST PASSED

+10. As a site admin, I want to be able to manage appointment
+* Result: TEST PASSED

-8. As a site admin, I want to be able to confirm appointment times and send out confirmation email to the customer.
+11. As a site admin, I want to be able to confirm appointment times and send out confirmation email to the customer.
+* Result: TEST PASSED

+12. As a site admin, I want to be able to delete appointments and send out confirmation email to the customer about the cancelation
+* Result: TEST PASSED

+13. As a site admin, I want to be able to receive email when new bookings is beeing made.
+* Result: TEST PASSED

+14. As a site admin, I want to be able to receive email when someone is contacting us from the contact page.
 * Result: TEST PASSED

 ### Code Validation